xta0/xta0.me/_posts/2024-11-26-GenAI-LLM-RLHF.md

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2024/llm3-9.png">

 - First, you'll pass a prompt from your prompt dataset.
 In this case, `a dog is`, to the instruct LLM, which then generates a completion, in this case `a furry animal`.
-- Next, you sent this completion, and the original prompt to the reward model as <mark>the prompt completion pair</mark>
+- Next, you send this completion, and the original prompt to the reward model as <mark>the prompt completion pair</mark>.
 - The reward model evaluates the pair based on the human feedback it was trained on, and returns a reward value.
 A higher value such as `0.24` as shown here represents a more aligned response
-- You'll then pass this reward value for the prom completion pair to the reinforcement learning algorithm to update the weights of the LLM, and move it towards generating more aligned, higher reward responses.
-Let's call this intermediate version of the model the <mark>RL updated LLM</mark>
+- You'll then pass this reward value for the prompt completion pair to the reinforcement learning algorithm to update the weights of the LLM, and move it towards generating more aligned, higher reward responses.
+Let's call this intermediate version of the model the <mark>RL updated LLM</mark>.

-These iterations continue for a given number of epics, similar to other types of fine tuning.
+These iterations continue for a given number of epochs, similar to other types of fine tuning.

 If the process is working well, you'll see <mark>the reward improving</mark> after each iteration as the model produces text that is increasingly aligned with human preferences.
 You will continue this iterative process until your model is aligned based on some evaluation criteria.